liveswitch/liveswitch-connect/README.md

   fake         Sends media from a fake source.

-  play         Sends media from a local file (that has been recorded via lsconnect record; to stream arbitrary media, use ffcapture).
+  play         Sends media from a local file.

   render       Renders remote media to a named pipe.